tweedegolf/pinterest-slider/react-state.md

 3. ImageSlider &rarr; the slideshow automatically (and infinitely) showing all images in the selected board
 4. A plain div showing a progress message

-Instead of a display state I could have use [routes](https://github.com/reactjs/react-router) as well.
+Instead of display states I could have use [routes](https://github.com/reactjs/react-router) as well.

 ###The structure of the state

-We can define our state a follows:
+We can define our state as follows:

 1. display state
 2. selected board